microsoft/FASTER/docs/_docs/23-fasterkv-tuning.md

     var log = Devices.CreateLogDevice(Path.GetTempPath() + "hlog.log");
     ```
     When using FASTER in memory, you can set the device to a null device (`NullDevice`) by providing an empty
     string as parameter to the method above.
+You are responsible for disposing the device via `IDisposable`.

 * `ObjectLogDevice`: If you are using C# class objects as FASTER keys and/or values, you need to also
 provide storage for the object log, similar to the main log described above.
+You are responsible for disposing
+the device via `IDisposable`.

 * `PageSizeBits`: This field (P) is used to indicate the size of each page.
 It is provided in terms of the number
 of bits.
 You get the actual size of the page by a simple computation of two raised to the power of the number